Kotti/Kotti/docs/first_steps/installation.rst

   so may be used for easy development, and may prove to be adequate for some deployments.
 However, Kotti is flexible for installation of your choice of database during development or at deployment.
 - Kotti takes advantage of Pyramid's WSGI server called Waitress, as a default server.
-Install other WSGI servers such as Apache and Nginx as needed.
+Install other servers, with WSGI enabled, as needed.
+For instance, for Apache, install the optional mod_wsgi module and, for Nginx, use the uwsgi protocol (uWSGI being the WSGI server and uwsgi the communications protocol).
 See the Pyramid documentation for a variety of server and server configuration options.

 Installation using ``virtualenv``
 ---------------------------------